Douglas County, Kansas Pioneers, 1856.

 Black Jack Point | None | |

-Blackfau, aka: Blackfaw | None | |
+Blackfau, aka Blackfaw | None | |

-Bloomington | 1855-1858 | |
+Bloomington | 1855-1858 | Bloomington merged with Clinton. |

 Blue Mound | None | |

-Brooklyn, aka: Brooklin, Brookline | None | Brooklyn was settled as early as 1855 and was incorporated in 1858.
-All but the saloon/general store were destroyed by William Quantrill’s men as they retreated from burning down Lawrence in August 1863.
+Brooklyn | None | Brooklyn, also called Brookline, was settled as early as 1855 and was incorporated in 1858.
+William Quantrill’s men destroyed all but the saloon/general store as they retreated from burning down Lawrence in August 1863.
 Today, only a Santa Fe Trail marker exists at the old townsite. |

 Calcutta | 1875-1881 | |